calvinkuo/gamebox/README.md

 ## Changelog
 ### Changes between gamebox and the rewrite
 #### Imports
-`import pygame` is no longer required in gamebox projects, as the key constants are now included in gamebox.
+`import pygame` is no longer required to be imported separately in gamebox projects, as the key constants are now included in gamebox.
+PyGame still needs to be installed, however.

 #### Event loop
 * The `pause` and `unpause` functions have been removed.
 Because `pause` stops the event loop, there is no way to check